OiNutter/guggenheim.js/README.md

 gallery.order(newOrder);
 ```

-The `order` function will reorder the elements according to the order passed through to it. `newOrder` should be an array of css selectors that will uniquely identify each element, such as ids.
+The `order` function will reorder the elements according to the order passed through to it. `newOrder` should be an array of css selectors that will uniquely identify each element, such as ids, or an array of DOM elements.

+`order` will return an array of the re-ordered elements

 ### Reset ###